studiographene/SGSchemaSync/README.md

 *   Axios-based functions for calling each API endpoint defined in the spec.
 *   Optionally, TanStack Query (v4/v5) hooks (`useQuery`, `useMutation`) wrapping the Axios functions.

-Files are organized by the first `tag` associated with each endpoint in the OpenAPI specification.
+Files are organized into **tag-based directories**, where the tag is determined by the first `tag` associated with each endpoint in the OpenAPI specification.

 ## Installation